If you’ve ever been with a narcissist, you’ll be fully aware of how damaging their absolute lack of accountability in relationships can be.

 Without their False Self, they would not be able to manipulate life force energy from trusting whole beings, who still have their divine connection intact.
 Without their drug of narcissistic supply, they would be left to spiral down into the black hole of who they truly are underneath their costume – which is a place of utter despair and misery.

 The narcissist will protect their ego and avoid accountability to the death, which is why narcissists generally get worse as they get older.
 Their youthful charms, income and other supply-extracting tactics diminish as their body ages and weakens.
 In the end, they are left with nothing but themselves.

 What “I’m Sorry” Really Means from a Narcissist

 As much as a narcissist’s lack of accountability in relationships is evident, they can still be known to apologise from time to time.
-However a narcissist’s apology is a far cry from a genuine, authentic, “I’m so sorry.”
+However, a narcissist’s apology is a far cry from a genuine or authentic, “I’m so sorry.”

 Any love, kindness and empathy that you do experience from a narcissist is merely a manipulation tactic for them to get what they want from you.

 What a narcissist really means when they say sorry: